oracle/opengrok/README.txt

         - "get"     the application returns current statistics
 4) ConfigMessage (config)
     This message sends a configuration to the webapp.
 Requires file as argument.
+5) RefreshMesssage (refresh)
+    Sent at the end of partial reindex to trigger refresh of SearcherManagers.

 4. OpenGrok install
 -----------------